-- To review annual budget proposals prepared by the Director of Information Technology.
+- To review annual budget proposals prepared by the Chief Information Officer (CIO).

-- To advise the Director of Information Technology on issues facing the Office of Information Technology.
+- To advise the CIO on issues facing the Office of Information Technology.

 - To work with other units of the College to ensure appropriate planning for campus-wide development of technology services that affect the academic program.